Nexus-Mods/vortex-api/docs/_posts/2020-9-4-Introduction.md

 Context defines a bunch of functions that you can use to interact with the main application (Vortex).
 In this case all it does is register an action which will appear as a button (labeled "Greet" and with an eye icon "show") in the top-right menu.
 When clicked it opens an alert dialog Greeting the user.
 Nice.

+If you prefer, you can write your extension in any programming language that gets translated to JavaScript, most of ours are written in TypeScript.
+These require a bit more setup but there is documentation and samples to help you with that: https://nexus-mods.github.io/vortex-api/2020/09/05/Project-Management.html

 ## Installation

 To install an extension, simply create a directory with arbitrary name in `C:\Users\<your windowsuser name>\AppData\Roaming\vortex\plugins` and place those two files there.